TexasInstruments/edgeai-tidl-tools/README.md

 Running these examples successfully validates that your setup is correct.
 If you encounter any issues running these examples, please refer to the [debugging guide](docs/debugging.md) for troubleshooting steps.

-### Setup on TI SOC
+### Setup on TI SoC

-All the libraries and dependencies needed for TI SOC should already be packaged as part of the SDK.
+All the libraries and dependencies needed for TI SoC should already be packaged as part of the SDK.

-> [NOTE] Ensure that your TI SOC is supported as listed in the [Supported Devices and Compatibility](#supported-devices-and-compatibility) table above.
-Additionally, check [Version Compatibility](#version-compatibility) to check the supported SDK version.
+> [NOTE] Ensure that your TI SoC is supported as listed in the [Supported Devices and Compatibility](#supported-devices-and-compatibility) table above.
+Additionally, check [Version Compatibility](#version-compatibility) for the supported SDK version.

-You have two options for setting up the EdgeAI TIDL Tools repository on your TI SOC:
+You have two options for setting up the EdgeAI TIDL Tools repository on your TI SoC:

-1. **Clone/Mount the repository on the SOC**:
+1. **Clone/Mount the repository on the SoC**:
    You can either clone the repository or mount it from x86 PC.
    ```bash
    # Cloning